 The data used as the dependent variable is the Capital Buffering of the Islamic banking industry.
 Calculation of Capital Buffering refers to POJK Regulation No.11/POJK.03/2016 concerning banking capital in accordance with Basel III.
 In this regulation, Capital Buffering is divided into 3 types, namely capital conversation buffer, capital surcharge and countercyclical buffer.
 Capital conversation buffer is additional capital that functions as a buffer if there is a loss in a financial crisis period.

-According to POJK No.11 Article 3 the amount of capital conservation buffer is 2.5% of Risk Weighted Assets (ATMR).
-The required countercyclical buffer is between 0-2.5% of the Risk Weighted Assets (ATMR).
-Meanwhile, Capital surcharge is in the range of 1-2.5% of RWA.
-Capital conversation buffer for banks books III and IV, Countercyclical buffer for all banks, while Capital surcharge for banks determined has a systemic impact.
-So that in total in terms of bank capital resilience, the amount of Capital Buffering is 7.5% of the capital adequacy ratio determined by Basel III.
-In this study the amount of Capital Buffering used was CAR - 8%.

-Capital buffering = CAR ratio - 8%
+Tabel 1.
+Capital Buffering of Banking Industry